 The last section includes a box to add any additional information not covered above.
-There’s also a place to add a signature and date the document.
+There’s also a place to add a signature and date to the document.

 How to Manage Work Orders in ProjectManager

-ProjectManager.com is an award-winning software that organizes work for greater efficiency.
+ProjectManager is award-winning software that organizes work for greater efficiency.
 Our tool has task management and resource tracking features that address every phase of a project and can help you collect and monitor work orders to keep your organization on track.
 Here are some of the features you can use for work order management.

 Use our kanban board to follow your work orders as they move through the different stages of production.
 Kanban boards visualize workflow by creating customized columns, such as to do, doing and done, underneath which are stacked cards that represent tasks or work orders.